Life's End Options

 FCA of Northern California

 The Funeral Consumers Alliance of Northern California (FCANC) was founded in 1959 as the Sacramento Valley Memorial Society.
 A nonprofit 501(c)(3), it focused on providing the public with information and education about death and dying, helping families make informed decisions about end-of-life care and body disposition.
-Longtime director Jason Bense later became one of the founding members of LEO.
+Longtime director Jason Bense later became one of the founding members of Life’s End Options (LEO).

 FCA of San Joaquin County & the Mother Lode